-Hong Kong vigils for dead student turn to street violence
+Hong Kong vigils for dead student turn to street clashes

 “Condemn police brutality,” they wrote on the restaurant’s glass wall.

-Hundreds of students, most in masks and carrying candles, then lined up in silence at UST to lay white flowers in tribute to Chow.
+Hundreds of students, most in masks and carrying candles, then lined up in silence at UST to lay white flowers in tribute.

 Thousands also left flowers at the spot where he fell at the car park in Tseung Kwan O, to the east of the Kowloon peninsula, occasionally singing hymns.
-Some people initiated a chant of “Hong Kong people, revenge” but were stopped by others saying: “We are not here to protest.”

 In the shopping district of Causeway Bay, hundreds lined the streets in silence, with the eerie hum of the city in the background.